 DR. BROWN: I do.
 Again, being an emergency doctor and I hope I don't sound like a broken record, we are the front lines of seeing this.
 And as a testimonial to what we've done as a state in the seven years I've been practicing emergency medicine, I've seen a decrease in emergency -- in the emergency department use in the Charleston tricounty area for sickle cell patients.
 One, more captured in the clinics to take care of these folks and they have better access to the clinics.
 But two, as far as pain management, the registry has helped us in managing that.
 There are some very small numbers of minor abuses.
 For the most part, in addition to have this registry it has increased the education.
-The South Carolina Medical Association has increased the education.
 I think that now the stigma and misunderstanding of the amount of pain medication required to manage someone on sickle cell has improved.
 I hope that answers your question.